APL Rule Book 2026 | Australian Powerlifting League

 • There shall be a circumferential machine marking on the bar to measure 81cm between markings from the marking centre (40.5cm either side of the centre of the barbell).

 • The correct bar for each lift shall be used in all competitions.
 For squats, the bar used will be at the Meet Director's discretion and must be specified in advance, and with every announcement for the competition.
 The preferred bar will be a 20kg power bar for competitions where squats are walked out.
 For competitions where a monolift is used, a 25kg squat bar is the preferred bar.
+In the case of mixed-division competitions, the same squat bar can be used across all divisions, or, the Meet Director can arrange divisions into flights and switch the squat bar between flights.
 During the bench press, only a 20kg power bar must be used.
 During the deadlift, only a deadlift-specific 20kg bar must be used.

 • Plates must conform to the following specifications: